01-edu/public/rc/README.md

   - `-cast` allows casting to every built-in type.
   - `-no-for` prohibits the use of `for` loops in the program or function.
   - `-allow-builtin` allows all builtin functions and casting to builtin types
-  - `-no-slices` disallows the use of all slices types
+  - `-no-arrays` disallows the use of all array types
-  - `-no-these-slices=type1,type2`: disallows the slices of type1 and type2
+  - `-no-these-arrays=type1,type2`: disallows the arrays of type1 and type2
   - `-no-relative-imports`: disallows the use of relative imports

 ### Arguments:

-- Flags must be passed first, before any other argument
+- Flags must be passed passed first, before any other argument

 - After the flags the first argument must be the file to be analysed